ceaser/gitops/README.md

 kind delete cluster
 ```

-### Testing with Minikube Testing
+### Setup a remote cluster or Minikube
 You'll need a Kubernetes cluster v1.20 or newer with LoadBalacner support.
-You will need 2 CPUs and 8GB of memory.
+For minikube, you will need 2 CPUs and 8GB of memory.
+You can skip steps 1 and 2 if you are using another cluster.

 1. Set the hypervisor driver.
-Linux you can use KVM.
+On Linux, you can use KVM.

 ```bash
 minikube config set driver kvm2